 Work no longer has to take place in a single office.
 We are lucky enough to live in a time where there are enough tools to help us expand locations and still feel closely connected to our peers.
-But, even though the ease to expand is easier than ever, it’s vital to be conscious of an expansion.
+But, even though company expansion is easier than ever, it’s vital to implement the right strategy.
 This is even more important at a startup where resources and time are both significant constraints.
 Implementing an incorrect expansion method has been an underlying point of failure for many companies in the past.

 There are 5 ways to grow your company.
 All with their pros and cons.
 These methods are: